Last updated May 2, 2022.

 - Manifolds: Friday, September 16

 The second try for all of the prelims for 2023 will be announced at a later date.

 These exams are offered every year in the mathematical subjects treated by the designated core courses: algebra, analysis, and geometry/topology.
 They are intended to serve as an objective measure of a student's mastery of basic graduate level mathematics, as a milestone on the road to becoming an independent mathematician.

 The written preliminary exams are given twice a year: once during the week in September that precedes the start of Autumn Quarter, and once during the break that follows Winter Quarter.
 Only the students who have completed the corresponding year-long core sequence with a grade of at least 3.0 each quarter are eligible for the second try.

 Each exam is written and graded by a group of faculty that is kept confidential.
 Examiners arrive at a recommendation that is given to the Graduate Program Committee, which makes a final decision on who has passed the exam.
 These decisions are communicated to students in brief memos roughly a week after the exam.

 Students who wish to have additional feedback on an exam are encouraged to do so by requesting a review with a faculty member in the area of the exam, and submitting a request that the Graduate Program Coordinator release the student's exam to that faculty member.
 If, as a result of this process, it is believed that an exam was graded incorrectly, then a student may submit a written request that the Graduate Program Committee reconsider its decision.
 The final decision on prelim results rests with the Graduate Program Committee.

-A student may substitute completion of a full three-quarter sequence of a designated core course, in which grades of 3.8 or above are received each quarter, for the passing of the corresponding preliminary exam.
-Only one exam can be replaced in this manner.
+A student may substitute completion of a full three-quarter sequence of a designated core course with a high enough grade for the passing of the corresponding preliminary exam.

 - Algebra: Topics at the level of 402-3-4 and 504-5-6.